 Canola oil doesn’t have a lot of vitamins and minerals.

 - Total fat 100g (500% of RDA)

 Is Canola Oil Vegan?

 As you can see, the production of this oil doesn’t include any animal-derived ingredients.
 It is extracted from the rapeseed plant.
-So, you can be sure that canola oil is veggie-friendly and is perfect for cooking and baking.
+So, you can be sure that canola oil is veggie-friendly and is perfect for cooking and baking on a vegan diet.

-But is canola oil spray vegan?
+But is canola oil vegan if it is a spray version?
 Yes, it is, but don’t forget to look at the list of ingredients.
-Usually, it’s just a spray version of the same oil, and there are no animal derivatives.
+Usually, it’s just a spray option of the same oil, and there are no animal derivatives.